torbs/eik-lib.github.io/docs/server_file_structure.md

 ## Aliases

-Both packages and import map versions can be aliased.
+Packages, NPM packages and import map versions can be aliased.
 An alias is a semver major version of a full semver version and is a way to map a major version to a given full semver version of a package or import map.

 This alias mapping is stored alongside the version of a package or import map version:

 -   Package alias path: `/:root/:org/pkg/:name/:major.alias.json`
+-   NPM package alias path: `/:root/:org/npm/:name/:major.alias.json`
 -   Import map alias path: `/:root/:org/map/:name/:major.alias.json`